deadlyvipers/dojo_rules/README.md

 Dojo Rules
 ==========
-All mermbers should read the rules.
+All members should read the rules.

 This repository contains a list of dojo rules for the Deadly Vipers dojo